How Long Does It Take to Hire Great SaaS Software Engineers?

 What’s more, that funding was raised due to (at least in part) the ambitious product roadmap his existing team had committed themselves to achieving.

 Steve’s job was about to get really hard.

 “We didn’t calculate how much time we would spend recruiting and hiring, which has ripple effects throughout the whole business,” he told us.
 “It takes probably dozens of hours per candidate.”

 Meanwhile, as candidates were being screened, code wasn’t being written.
 The next few months would define Steve’s role as a leader.

 Steve’s situation, extraordinary though it may seem, is a familiar one for many in the SaaS startup world.
 And without the right knowledge and know-how, hiring for your growing software team can cost you time and money – and may derail the progress you’ve already made.

-So, how long will it take your team to hire its next engineer, and what can you do to hire them faster?
-Here’s what we found...
+So, how long does it take to hire a software developer and what can you do to hire them faster?
+Here’s what we found…

 In 2015, Dr. Andrew Chamberlain, the Chief Economist for Glassdoor, introduced a study that analyzed nearly 350,000 interviews between 2009 and 2015 across six countries.